z00/captcha/readme.txt

 Application is run as a regular process with a main method.
 Which internally uses embedded Tomcat to listen on port 8080.
 The final artifact is a single Jar file with all dependencies included.
 It can be run with java -jar captcha-rest-service-0.1.0.jar

-Used command: cf push captcha -p captcha-rest-service-0.1.0.jar
+Used command from local dev env to deploy to PWS: cf push captcha -p captcha-rest-service-0.1.0.jar

 Travis CI: https://travis-ci.org/z00/captcha

+Source code TODO: exception handling, docs & comments, better input checking, security, modular methods, etc...

+Travis TODO:
+Use deploy section to deploy build to PWS.
+Need to download travis CI, and encrypt PWS password in .travis.yml